telekom/reuse-template/docs/using-the-template/setup-reuse.md

 ## Initialize REUSE

+If your repository was created based on https://github.com/telekom/reuse-template it will already feature a file named `REUSE.toml` in the root directory.

+If the file is not yet present, copy https://github.com/telekom/reuse-template/blob/main/REUSE.toml to your repository.
+At the beginning it is fine that the file is mostly empty, the nexts steps will tell you if you need to add additional information.

 :::tip

 This is no longer necessary (and the `init` subcommand no longer exists) as of the [reuse specification 3.2](https://reuse.software/spec-3.2/).